 Where do we want to be?
 (Goal) How will we get there?
 (Objective) 2021-2022 Actions 1.
-Zero carbon Implement the Climate Change and Environment Strategy Use 100% renewable electricity and transition to locally generated renewable energy Increase Council building energy efficiency Transition off fossil gas Transition to an electric fleet Finalise the Environment Strategy Review Develop a Climate Change Action Plan Establish a cross organisation Climate Resilience Team Support the Greater Bendigo Climate Alliance (Drawdown) Progress the Rooftop Solar Project Develop a Zero Carbon Reserve Prepare a business case to significantly reduce carbon emissions for Council's fleet and incentivise the use of e-bikes/e-scooters Commence transitioning away from fossil gas in Council facilities Utilise the planning system to advance zero carbon developments as part of a planning scheme amendment Support Bendigo Stadium to advocate for funding to install solar panels and battery storage 2.
-Circular economy Implement the Circular Economy and Zero Waste Policy Implement the single use plastics policy Engage with the community to reuse and recycle materials Support businesses to procure and supply recycled content, reused material, or takeback products in their business Develop a Circular Economy and Zero Waste Policy Complete the Circular Economy Expression of Interest Explore the potential for a fortnightly food organics and general waste kerbside collection system Complete the Eaglehawk landfill remediation Stage 1 Commence implementation of a glass collection system 3.
-Thriving landscapes and ecosystems Implement relevant priorities from the Greater Bendigo Public Space Plan Implement Greening Greater Bendigo Develop and implement a Biodiversity Policy Develop and implement a management and monitoring plan for ecological restoration projects on Council-managed land Increase involvement of Traditional Owners in the management of public spaces Engage the wider community in actions to support our goals Plant 3000 trees across Greater Bendigo Develop a significant tree register Scope a Gateway Study for Big Hill and Mandurang landscape preservation Develop a Biodiversity Policy 4.
-Water Sensitive Bendigo Implement an Integrated Water Management approach Implement Reimagining Bendigo Creek Monitor and raise awareness about waterway health across the City Retrofit urban catchments with flood mitigation and Water Sensitive Urban Design Infrastructure.
-Identify and implement alternative water supply and water efficiency infrastructure for Council's assets Support and facilitate water security planning Support Bendigo Groundwater project to identify a long-term solution Advance the adoption of Water Sensitive Urban Design principles in new developments and urban renewals Advocate for investment via the Water Sensitive Bendigo partnership, including seeking funding for the Reimagining Bendigo Creek prospectus Advocate for a long-term solution to Bendigo's rising groundwater
+Zero carbon Implement the Climate Change and Environment Strategy 2021-2026 Use 100% renewable electricity and transition to locally-generated renewable energy Increase Council building energy efficiency Transition off fossil gas Transition to an electric fleet Establish and facilitate the Greater Bendigo Climate Collaboration Implement the Power it from the Rooftops (solar program) Develop a Zero Carbon Reserve Prepare a business case to significantly reduce carbon emissions for Council's fleet and incentivise the use of e-bikes/e-scooters Commence transitioning away from fossil gas in Council facilities Utilise the planning system to advance zero carbon developments as part of a planning scheme amendment 2.
+Circular economy Implement the Circular Economy and Zero Waste Policy Implement the single use plastics policy Engage with the community to reuse and recycle materials Support businesses to procure and supply recycled content, reused material, or takeback products in their business Complete the Circular Economy Expression of Interest process Explore the potential for a fortnightly food organics and general waste kerbside collection system Complete the Eaglehawk landfill remediation stage 1 Commence implementation of a glass collection system 3.
+Thriving landscapes and ecosystems Implement relevant priorities from the Greater Bendigo Public Space Plan Implement Greening Greater Bendigo Develop and implement a Biodiversity Policy Develop and implement a management and monitoring plan for ecological restoration projects on Council-managed land Increase involvement of Traditional Owners in the management of public spaces Engage the wider community in actions to support our goals Plant 3,000 street trees across Greater Bendigo Develop a significant tree register Scope a Gateway Study for Big Hill and Mandurang landscape preservation Develop a Biodiversity Policy

+4. Water Sensitive Bendigo

+- Implement Reimagining Bendigo Creek - Monitor and raise awareness about waterway health across the city and region - Retrofit urban catchments with flood mitigation and Water Sensitive Urban Design Infrastructure.
+Identify and implement alternative water supply and water efficiency infrastructure for Council's assets - Support and facilitate water security planning - Advance the adoption of Water Sensitive Urban Design principles in new developments and urban renewals - Implement the Domestic Waste Water Management Strategy

+- Advocate for investment via the Water Sensitive Bendigo partnership, including seeking funding for the Reimagining Bendigo Creek prospectus - Advocate and support the identification of a long-term management solution for Bendigo's mining-impacted groundwater by supporting the Bendigo Groundwater Project